tienvx/composer-downloads-plugin/README.md

 Composer Extra Files Plugin
 ===========================

 This Composer plugin allows you to request additional files to be downloaded with your composer package.

-The canonical use case is including compiled code that you don't want committed to your repository.
+### When should I use this?
+The most common use case is if you have compiled front-end code, where the compiled version is never committed to a git repository, and therefore isn't registered on packagist.org.
+For example, if you want your distributed package to depend on an NPM/Bower package.

+Note: You probably shouldn't use this if you have the ability to [add repositories](https://getcomposer.org/doc/05-repositories.md) to your project's root composer.json.
+There are better alternatives for this.
+See [Composer Asset Plugin](https://github.com/fxpio/composer-asset-plugin) and [Asset Packagist](https://asset-packagist.org/).
+This plugin is most useful for packages that are required by other packages, since Composer doesn't allow nested repositories.

 ## Usage
 In your package's composer.json, require this plugin, and specify the extra files in the "extra" section: